jinyoung1900/oulu-eats-project/README.md

 # OuluEats-project

-This is a project developed at the University of Oulu as part of my Masters Degree.
-The main objective was to build a map based mobile prototype that helps new students in Oulu discover restaurants and eateries around the city.
+This was my MSc project at the University of Oulu, combining a map-based prototype with full project documentation, including scheduling, resourcing, and team planning (/docs).

 ---